metamn/react/content/blog/on-design-systems-3/index.md

 Creating consistent user interfaces in web context is possible.

-To achieve this, one should move away from hacking &mdash; binding with classnames &mdash; to programming &mdash; binding with props.
+To achieve this feature, one should move away from hacking &mdash; binding with classnames &mdash; to programming &mdash; binding with props.

-And from non-programming languages &mdash; HTML, CSS &mdash; to programming languages &mdash; JSX, CSS-in-JS.
+And to move from non-programming languages &mdash; HTML, CSS &mdash; to programming languages &mdash; JSX, CSS-in-JS.

-Once everything becomes programmable it becomes classic software development.
-Where theory and practice &mdash; API &mdash; apply, where consistency and scalability is solved.
+Once everything is programmable, it becomes standard, classic software development.
+Where well-known, battle-tested theory and practice &mdash; API &mdash; apply, and where consistency and scalability is solved.